crawl/crawl/crawl-ref/docs/crawl_manual.rst

-species (the only restrictions are religious backgrounds where some species are not permitted to worship certain gods, or backgrounds where the starting equipment is completely unusable by a given species), looking at the recommended combinations should give you a rough impression of the weaknesses, strengths, and roleplaying flavour of the different species.
+species (the only restrictions are religious backgrounds where some species are not permitted to worship certain gods, or backgrounds where the starting equipment is completely unusable by a given species), looking at the recommended combinations should give you a rough impression of the weaknesses and strengths of the different species.

 For some backgrounds, you must pick a starting weapon before starting the game.

-When you start a new character (or load an old one) and want to get a rough impression, you may read the full character dump with ?# or examine it with the following commands:
+When you start a new character (or load an old one) and want to get a rough impression, you may examine it with the following commands:

 A
-  shows any peculiarities like unusual speed or body parts
+  shows any peculiarities like unusual speed or eating behaviours

 m
   shows your skills and lets you disable (or focus) training as desired